appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/lesson3.md

 ## Use built-in objects and functions

-Appsmith provides global objects and functions within its framework that be used when building your apps.
+Appsmith provides global objects and functions within its framework for building your apps.

 1. Let's display the name of the currently logged in user.
 Drop a Text widget at the top of this page.
 You will see your name or email id by default.
 Take a look at the **Text** property on the right.
 It contains the following code snippet.